microsoft/azure-health-data-services-toolkit/samples/BlobChannel/README.md

-# Using Blob storage as Channel
+# Channel to Blob Storage

 In this sample, a pipeline is created with a Blob channel to send pipeline data to Azure Blob Storage.